 I recommend taking these specifications seriously.
 For the most part, Taiwan’s Bureau of Consular Affairs (BOCA) and other employees are sticklers about these photo specifications.

-Student Visa Requirements for Studying at a Mandarin Learning Center
+1. Taiwan Student Visa Requirements for Studying Mandarin Chinese

 If you’re learning Mandarin Chinese in Taiwan, you’ll need these documents: